Skip to main content

 Not the right fit

-• -Stylists on commission in a traditional salon setting
+• -Stylists on commission in a traditional salon setting who don't control their own pricing

 • -Anyone looking for a social media growth course or influencer strategy